What Is Histogram?

 Range = Maximum value – Minimum value

-Step 4: Next, determine the number of class intervals which can be based on either of the following two methods,
+- Next, determine the number of class intervals that can be based on either of the following two methods,

-– The number of intervals can be calculated by the square root of the number of data points which is then rounded off to the nearest whole number.
+– The number of intervals can be calculated by the square root of the number of data points, which is then rounded to the nearest whole number.